jashsanghvi9/test/README.md

-This is purly for learning and understanding how to work with Git.
+This is purely for learning and understanding how to work with Git.
 Hands-on learning is the best way to learn.